leterDieu/Stellarity-mcoc/docs/items/removed/living_flesh.md

 !!! danger "Removed content"
-	This section describes conten which has been removed or replaced.
+	This section describes content which has been removed or replaced.
 The information here does not apply to the current version of Stellarity.

 	**Removed in version:** vIndev-1.6a

 # Living Flesh (Old)

 <div class="result kohara-infobox-grid" markdown>
 <div markdown class="kohara-infobox-text">
-**Living Flesh** was a consumable item which provided immense healing when eaten, but in return severely weakened the player for a short time.
+**Living Flesh** was a consumable item which provided extreme healing when eaten, but in return severely weakened the player for a short time.

 <br><br>